rowlie/Bodylogic/README.md

 Run the script:

 bash
-python agentexecutor_rag_memory.py
+python V2 Bodylogic.py
 Use the CLI loop:

 Type fitness questions like “Can you design a 3-day beginner routine for the gym?” to get a plan using both training_plan and RAG when relevant.​

-Ask knowledge-base questions such as “What did the YouTube coach say about deload weeks?” to trigger rag_search over the Pinecone index.​
+Ask knowledge-base questions such as “What did the YouTube coach say about walking?” to trigger rag_search over the Pinecone index.​

 Ask “What’s the current time?” or “How many words are in: …” to exercise the utility tools.

 Type exit or quit to end the session.

+## Screenshots
+I have included some screenshots of the notebook and langsmith working